The Lone Tree Snowdonia – North Wales - Easy Access Photography Guide

 It’s designed to help you spend less time researching and more time shooting.

-The Lone Tree of Llyn Padarn is more than just a famous photo — it’s the best photography location in North Wales.
 With easy access, incredible views and strong compositional potential.
 Its a location that captures the spirit of Snowdonia’s dramatic landscapes.
 Its a location every landscape photographer should have in their portfolio and it’s the first place I recommend to anyone visiting North Wales.

 Whether you’re a seasoned pro or just starting out, give yourself time here.
 You’ll want to stay longer than you expect.